rohsyl/omega-l-documentation/theme.md

 The `registerComponentTemplateView` method will register the component template `text/textSuperStylish` for the view `display` of the plugin `text`.
 We also give the version of the plugin at the time we copied the original view.
 So with the version we can check if the component template need to be updated or not.
 We can also give a Label (optional).

+> `text/textSuperStylish` is the relative path (from the `/theme/my-theme/template/` directory) to the view file (without the ext).

-You can register many component template just by chaining the method.
+You can register many component template just by chaining the `registerComponentTemplateView` method.

 ### How to use it on a component
 We can choose the component template with the option "Composant's template" in the settings of a component.